 Enchantment Versus Enlightenment

 As far as opposites go, these two concepts couldn’t be further apart.
-However, the arena of spirituality and religion are famous for ascribing a variety of meanings to terms.
+However, the arena of spirituality and religion is famous for ascribing a variety of meanings to terms.
 Some believe this is an obvious attempt to counterfeit or plagiarise.
-Regardless of the motives, it certainly is helpful to step back and review real meaning and usage of the terms.
+Regardless of the motives, it certainly is helpful to step back and review the real meaning and usage of the terms.
 So, let’s start by reviewing the most widely accepted definitions.

-How Enchantment Differs from Enlightenment
+Being Enchanted Differs from Enlightenment

 Enchantment versus enlightenment is a battle of perception.
 Organized religion drives the cultural narrative.
 So, it uses the term enlightenment in an attempt to skew its meaning to fit its paradigm.
 People follow a religion thinking it will lead them to some kind of enlightenment.
-But, what they are really doing is exposing themselves to groupthink manipulation.
+But, what they are doing is exposing themselves to groupthink manipulation.
 Religion becomes their identity and they protect with any means.

-Quotes to Help You Identify Your State of Mind
+Identify Your State of Mind

 Here are a variety of quotes on the subject of enlightenment from Osho, Carl Gustav Jung, Thomas Paine, Immanuel Kant, Albert Einstein, Lao Tzu, and Ilchi Lee.
 These quotes will help you understand the difference and determine where you are on the continuum between enchantment and enlightenment.